gitmatt69/Group12/README.md

 ```
 sqlite3 inventory.db < inventory.sql
 ```
 You should now have a working database!
+If you do not have a working database, please follow these steps.
+We discovered during testing that uploading the empty inventory.db file sometimes makes the .sql file run with errors.
+If this happens, ensure that the web app is closed and delete the inventory.db file.
+Then, make a new inventory.db file, and run the inventory.sql file again as per the previous steps.
+You may also need to close and reopen VS Code.
 ### Step 4: Running the app
 If you created a virtual environment, use the following in a terminal:
 ```